CultivateHQ/cultivateHQ.com/source/posts/2012-01-29-my-sublime-text-2-config.html.md

 ---
 title: My Sublime Text 2 Config
 author: Mark Connell
 description: Sublime Text 2 has been my editor of choice for about a year now.
 It's a great piece of software, but gradually I've been adding my own config options to make it just that little bit nicer for working with on a daily basis.
 I like it, and the guys in the office like it enough that it's the default config on our pairing machines at the moment.
 tags: text editors
+date: 2012/01/29
 ---

 Sublime Text 2 has been my editor of choice for about a year now.
 It's a great piece of software, but gradually I've been adding my own config options to make it just that little bit nicer for working with on a daily basis.
 I like it, and the guys in the office like it enough that it's the default config on our pairing machines at the moment.